PCSX2/pcsx2-net-www/content/blog/2020/q4-2020-progress-report/index.md

 T-Bit on VU which has been fixed since this hack was placed in and could likely have been the problem).

-Fixes Scarface when switching to progressive mode.
+Fixes ScarFace when switching to progressive mode.

 **<span style="color: #00ccff;"> \[Enhancement\] </span> microVU
 improvements:**